 #GIS and Remote Sensing NEMO’s Division on Cartography for the Visually Impaired is converting/ upgrading its infrastructure in digital mode.

-How is Global Warming Related to Polar Vortex?
+How is Global Warming Related to the Polar Vortex?

 #Since 1880, the global temperature has risen by 0.8°C.